What are the order types available at Emint ?

 1. Market

-Select market if you intend to place an order with the best price available at the time of order placement.
+Customers should choose the option of Market order, if they intend to place an order with the best price available at the time of order placement.

-For example, if you want to buy / sell 100 shares of Reliance, you can place a market order with Emint.
+For example, if the customer wants to buy / sell 100 shares of Reliance, they can place a market order with Emint.
 Emint will then execute the trade at the best available price.
-This means that you will buy Reliance at the prevailing current market price, which may be higher or lower than the price when you placed the order.
+This means that they will buy reliance at the current market price, which may be higher or lower than the prevailing market price when the order was placed.

 2. Limit

-Select Limit if you intend to place an order at a pre-determined price.
-Limit order allows you to control how much to pay for a particular stock, but it can also result in missed opportunities in fast-moving market conditions.
+Customers should choose the option of Limit order, if they intend to place an order at a predetermined price.
+Limit order allows customer to determine the price at which they want to trade (buy or sell) a particular stock, but it may also result in missed opportunities in fast-moving market conditions.

-For example, you want to buy 100 shares of Reliance and set a price limit of INR 1500.
-This means that you are willing to buy the shares at a price of INR 1500 or lower.
+For example, the customer wants to buy 100 shares of Reliance and set a price limit of INR 1500.
+This means that they are willing to buy the shares at a price of INR 1500 or lower.
 If the market price of Reliance reaches INR 1500 or lower, the trade will be executed.
-However, if the price does not reach the limit or moves too quickly through the price, the order may not be filled
+However, if the price does not reach the limit or moves too quickly upward the price, the order may not be executed.

 3. SL ( Stop Loss ) Or SL - M ( Stop loss - Market)